 Right to Access and Data Portability

 Mixpanel will support individuals’ right to access and right to portability of their personal data through individual export requests.
 Any Mixpanel account holder will be able to request an export of one’s own personal data, as well as the personal data of their own end-users.
-The process for submitting individual personal data export requests will be available through the Data and Privacy portal in Account Settings starting May 25th.
+The form for submitting end user personal data export requests and for submitting account holder data export requests is available through the Privacy portal in Account settings.

 Right to Erasure

-We plan to support individuals’ right to erasure through a permanent deletion of personal data upon request.
-Requests for deletion of one’s own personal data or the personal data of end-users will be accepted through a deletion API and through the Data and Privacy portal in Account Settings starting May 25th.
+We support individuals’ right to erasure through a permanent deletion of personal data upon request.
+Requests for deletion of one’s own personal data or deletion of the personal data of end-users are accepted through a deletion API (available by request) and through the Privacy portal in Account settings.
 Each request will require a list of distinct_ids to delete, along with the project in which the data is stored.